Exchange voucher for cash

 The next dates:

-Are you in solidarity with people with payment cards and would like to join our actions?
+Are you in solidarity with people using payment cards and would like to participate in our actions?
 Get your shopping voucher at one of our distribution points!

 Café Leitstelle